Maine North High School

 Maine North High School (officially was known as Maine Township High School North) was a public four–year high school in Des Plaines, Illinois, United States, located northwest of Chicago.
-Maine North was located in unincorporated Maine Township, part of Maine Township High School District 207 which includes Maine East, Maine West, and Maine South High Schools.
+Maine North was located in unincorporated Maine Township, part of Maine Township High School District 207.
 Maine North served parts of Des Plaines, Glenview, and Niles.
 Opened in August 1970, Maine North closed in May 1981.
 The building is constructed in brutalist style, and its architect was Donald Stillwaugh.

 History

 As student population declined, the decision came down to closing Maine East or Maine North.
 Maine East, the oldest school in the district, opened in 1929, but also had considerable numbers of alumni and students with the S.O.S.
 (Save Our School) campaign pushing to keep it open.
 On November 17, 1980, the school board voted, 4–3, to close Maine North by the following year, citing that it was not only the smallest school, but the least centrally located of the schools in the district.
 In October, the board voted to close the school at the end of the 1980–1981 school year.
 The building was subsequently sold along with the District's administrative building, which had its offices relocated to Maine South High School.